saurav-22/aws-ec2-spot-fleet-automation/README.md

 6. **PowerShell (Windows) or Terminal (Linux/macOS)**
    - The automation script (`launch-spotfleet.ps1`) is designed for PowerShell on Windows.
-   - Alternatively, you can manually run CLI commands from CloudShell or a Linux terminal.
+   - Alternatively, you can manually run CLI commands from CloudShell or execute the `launch-spotfleet.sh` shell script in Linux terminal.

 ---